How your pipes can affect your drinking water quality

 Perhaps obviously, there’s a correlation between the age of pipes and the probability of them harboring large bacterial biomes.
 This can mean various forms of bacteria, algae, and mold.

-A 2015 study from the journal PLOS One into the different microbiomes that can form in building systems found that the chemical properties of water are a large determinant of the composition of microbiomes, including the occurrence pathogens.
-However, factors under the control of building owners, such as filtering and maintenance to reduce water stagnation in the system, have a clear influence on their size and health risk.
+A 2015 study from the journal PLOS One into the different microbiomes that can form in building systems found that the chemical properties of water are a large determinant of the composition of microbiomes, including the occurrence of pathogens.
+However, factors under the control of building owners or homeowners with well water, such as filtering and maintenance to reduce water stagnation in the system, have a clear influence on their size and health risk.

 In cases where bacteria is left to build up, they may sometimes release into the tap water stream.
 However, the risk of pathogens will normally be neutralized by chlorination or similar pre-treatment at the water source.